rji-futures-lab/django-rmp-data/README.md

 cd django-rmp-data/
 ```

-Run this script to create a `.env` file where you'll keep secrets, such as database credentials.
+Similar to how we set an environment variable for our shell environment, we need to set a few environment variables particular to our project environment.
+These include secrets, such as database connection credentials, which we store in a `.env` file in the project directory.

+The rules for generate this `.env` file are already defined for in `Makefile`.
+So you just need to run one command:

 ```bash
 make env
 ```

-TODO: Add this makefile

 Then, use `pipenv` to set up your virtual environment and install all necessary dependencies (including the correct version of Python and Django):